Extended Workforce Policy - Procedural Guideline

 - confirm whether any checks under the ‘Protection of Vulnerable Groups’ scheme are required.

-Having reviewed the duties template, a member of the HR team will then contact the School/RI/Service to notify them of the outcome.
+Having reviewed the duties template, a member of the P&OD Team will then contact the School to notify them of the outcome.
 Where the work is confirmed as appropriate to offer on this basis, the role will be allocated a post profile and post number.

 3.2 Grading & Rates of Pay for Casual Workers